Do not have an account?

 Taxpayer who is required to get his Accounts audited by an Accountant u/s 44AB.

-To be furnished one month before the due date for furnishing the return of income under sub-section (1) of section 139.
+To be furnished one month before the due date for furnishing the return of income under sub-section (1) of section 139 of Income Tax Act,1961.

 Report of Audit of Accounts (Form 3CB) and Statement of Particulars (Form 3CD) required to be furnished u/s 44AB of the Income Tax Act, 1961